axiros/terminal_markdown_viewer/README.md

 - some tests in the tests folder
 - using `textwrap` now for the wrapping, to avoid these word breaks a few complained about
 - you can supply the default lexer now, e.g. `-X javascript [-x]`
+- fixed but with not rendered strong texts
+- pip install mdv